-Give the kids a taste of summer hot off the griddle pan with our chicken & tzatziki wraps.
-Wrap up your chicken and pepper chunks with a healthy spread of tzatziki and a handful of baby spinach for a filling, picnic-style lunch.
+Give the kids a taste of summer hot off the griddle pan with our lemon & yogurt chicken flatbreads.
+Wrap up chicken and pepper chunks with a healthy spread of Greek yogurt and a handful of lettuce for a filling, picnic-style lunch.

 Enjoyed these recipes?
 Check out more family favourites...